Forethoughts/forethoughts-datastudio/docs/index.rst

 You can easily see source code, understand how it works, and get involved.
 When you need, fork and get your own version of managed service!

-Also, every time you launch projects
+Also, every time you launch projects, developers of the projects get funded via StarRank_.

+Co